Last updated: November 20, 2021

 3. Do not make threats.
 The petition should show solidarity in the community or neighborhood, but it's not the place to explain the consequences of bad behavior to the people on whose vote you depend.

 4. Do not narrow down your pool of potential signers by being too specific.
-For example, if your group wishes to oppose a rezoning, but there are two or more reasons floating around, don’t unnecessarily limit your pool of signers by including only one reason.
+For example, if your group wishes to oppose a rezoning, but there are two or more reasons floating around, do not unnecessarily limit your pool of signers by including only one reason.
 Simply include both as arguments, unless a particular point is controversial with your possible signers.

 one paragraph, or up to three paragraphs if you are raising a brand new

 To circulate your new masterpiece, I recommend that you find

-block captain system, use it.
+block captain or block unit system, use it.
 It may be tempting to use high school students or some other ready pool of labor, but consider whether your carriers can react appropriately to challenges and questions.

 Print a few copies and have an appropriate number of people start